 Carbon monoxide, the poisonous, colorless, odorless and tasteless gas responsible for more than 20,000 visits to the emergency room every year, can pose a danger from unforeseen sources in your home, including fireplaces, water heaters and generators.
 Improper ventilation of fuel-burning appliances and exhaust from running automobile engines in attached garages are ordinarily associated with dangerous carbon monoxide levels.
 Another potential source of carbon monoxide in your living space is your furnace.

 A cracked heat exchanger could permit exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be mixing with the household air.
-This could lead to serious sickness and even death.
+In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be combining with the household air.
+This could lead to serious illness and even death.

 What are the indicators of a cracked heat exchanger?